GamesOfSummer/GamesOfSummer/README.md

 ### Howdy from Dallas, TX! 👋

 I'm a Principal Software Consultant with over 13 years of experience.
 My wheelhouse is React + React Native, Typescript, Redux, Redux Saga, and Unit Testing!
-But with over a decade of experience, I can pickup any language or tech stack as needed.
-I'm a polyglot!

 I bring a warm, friendly, and holistic approach to enterprise software design.

 What I do -

-☑️ Lay foundation - architect your mobile app or website 🔧 Introduce standards - get enterprise standards like code linting, unit tests, and CI/CD installed, just like the big companies do!
+* ☑️ Lay foundation - architect your mobile app or website
+* 🔧 Introduce standards - get enterprise standards like code linting, unit tests, and CI/CD installed, just like the big companies do!
-📅 Play PM - come up with reasonable timelimes and expectations 🗣️ Open and honest - talk and walk you through any step of the journey 👔 Get that growth - run interviews to help grow your dev squad ✨ Always an open door - train and mentor your team
+* 📅 Play PM - come up with reasonable timelimes and expectations
+* 🗣️ Open and honest - talk and walk you through any step of the journey
+* 👔 Get that growth - run interviews to help grow your dev squad
+* ✨ Always an open door - train and mentor your team

 Additionally -

-🌞 I am very bubbly and easy to talk too!
+* 🌞 I am very bubbly and easy to talk too!
-🤠 Yeehaw!
+* 🤠 Yeehaw!
 I am a US Citizen currently living in Dallas, TX.
- 🚺 I add diversity to your team!
+* 🚺 I add diversity to your team!
- 🗺️ Remote and 1099/C2C only
+* 🗺️ Remote and 1099/C2C only

-🤗 Send me an email; let's chat! - summer@summertime-development.com
+* 🤗 Send me an email; let's chat! - summer@summertime-development.com

 * Email - summer@summertime-development.com
 * [Personal Website](https://summertime-development.com)